inclement/inclem.net/content/270114-sparsegridlayout.rst

-This iterates over all the `SparseGridLayout`'s children, setting their size_hint so that they'll fit exactly in a grid cell (as per the `rows` and `columns` properties we set above).
-It then checks if they have a `row` or `column` property, setting it to `0` if not - I've chosen that my rows and columns should be zero-indexed, you could modify that if you like.
-After that, it sets their `pos_hint` such that they're placed in the right place.
+This iterates over all the `SparseGridLayout`'s children, setting their size_hint so that they'll fit exactly in a grid cell (as per the :code:`rows` and :code:`columns` properties we set above).
+It then checks if they have a :code:`row` or :code:`column` property, setting it to :code:`0` if not - I've chosen that my rows and columns should be zero-indexed, you could modify that if you like.
+After that, it sets their :code:`pos_hint` such that they're placed in the right place.
 I've deliberately let this work with floats, so for instance they could be in column 2.5 to be halfway between the integer columns, so the layout is extra flexible.

-The final step is calling the original `do_layout` method of the `FloatLayout`.
-The magic is that all we did is set the child widgets `size_hint` and `pos_hint` so that the widgets align to a grid - the `FloatLayout` itself already knows how to actually set their positions and sizes based on this information.
+The final step is calling the original :code:`do_layout` method of the :code:`FloatLayout`.
+The magic is that all we did is set the child widgets :code:`size_hint` and :code:`pos_hint` so that the widgets align to a grid - the :code:`FloatLayout` itself already knows how to actually set their positions and sizes based on this information.
 By making use of Kivy's existing layout abilities, we've saved ourself a lot of work.